thiskris/DNA-sequence-finder/README.md

 # DNA-sequence-finder
 Finds DNA sequence types

+#Output
-- List the Region name/title
+List the Region name/title
 : Prints out the region name/title
 List the sequence of Nucleotides
 : Prints out the list of Nucleotides the same as sequence in text document